Man Jailed 10years For Robbery

-An Accra Circuit Court has sentenced Solomon Azure aka Baba Sulley aka 2PAC to 10 years imprisonment in hard labour after pleading guilty to robbery.
+An Accra Circuit Court on Monday sentenced Solomon Azure, also known as Baba Sulley to 10 years imprisonment in hard labour after pleading guilty to robbery.

 Azure and Brian Ibrahim Adam aka Red, robbed a taxi driver of his Toyota Vitz vehicle after slashing his left arm with a broken bottle.